What Is Bassinage In Bread Baking?

 What bread can I use with the bassinage method?

 Bassinage is often observed in bread that requires an open, soft crumb.
 I used this step in my authentic baguette recipe and my Italian ciabatta recipe.
-I believe it’s what makes them so good!
-This method even helps sourdough bread have an open crumb.

 How to do bassinage in a dough mixer